ange33333333/2021/README.md

 ## Dataset Preparation
 You can download the data on the google drive：https://drive.google.com/drive/folders/1aRWnNvirWHXXXpPPfcWlHQuzGJdXagoc.

-You need to change train file name to PNGImages, and then put them at file 2021-VRDL_HW2\data\VOCdevkit\VOC2007\ .
+You need to change train file name to PNGImages, and then put it at file 2021-VRDL_HW2\data\VOCdevkit\VOC2007\ ,and you also need to create folder 2021-VRDL_HW2\data\VOCdevkit\VOC2007\ImageSets\Main .

 Label
 ```label